-AIDS Modical Case Medical Care Management services (including treatment AIDS Medical Case Management Medical Care Management services (including treatment adherence) are a range of patient-centered services that link Enrollees with health care, psychosocial, and other services.
+AIDS Madical Case Medical Care Management conviges (including treatment AIDS Medical Case Management Medical Care Management services (including treatment adherence) are a range of patient-centered services that link Enrollees with health care, psychosocial, and other services.
 The coordination and follow-up of medical treatments are components of medical Care Management.
 These services ensure timely and coordinated access to medically appropriate levels of health and support services and continuity of care, through ongoing assessment of the Enrollee's and other key Family members' needs and personal support systems.
 Medical Care Management includes the provision of treatment adherence counseling to ensure readiness for, and adherence to, complex HIV/AIDS treatments.
 Key activities include: 1) Intake; 2) Assessment of service needs; 3) Development of a comprehensive ICP; 4) Coordination of services required to implement the ICP; 5) Monitoring the ICP to assess the efficacy of the plan; and 6) Periodic re-evaluation and adaptation of the plan as necessary over the time the Enrollee is enrolled in services.
 It includes Enrollee-specific advocacy and/or review of utilization of services.
 This includes all types of Care Management including face-to-face, phone contact, and any other form of communication.
 A series of metrics and quality performance measures for HIV medical Care Management for PLWH/As will be collected by Health Care Professionals and are required outcomes for delivering this service.
 The Contractor shall provide reporting on these services to RI EOHHS, at a frequency determined by RI EOHHS.

 Court-Ordered Mental Treatment must be provided in totality, as directed by the Court Health and Substance or other State official or body (i.e., a Probation Officer, The Abuse Treatment - Rhode Island State Parole Board).
 If the length of stay is not Criminal Court prescribed on the court order, the Contractor may conduct utilization review on the length of stay.
-The Contractor must offer appropriate transitional Care Management to persons upon discharge and coordinate and/or arrange for in-plan Medically Necessary Services to be in place after a court order expires. recessary bervices to be in place after a court order expires.
-The following are examples of criminal court-ordered service that must be provided in totality as a Covered Service: that must be provided in totality as a covered service. • Dail ordered.
-Treatment is preservibed as a condition of • Bail ordered: Treatment is prescribed as a condition of bail/bond by the court. • Condition of parole: Treatment is prescribed as a condition of parole by the parole board. • Condition of probation: Treatment is prescribed as a condition of probation • Recommendation by a probation State official: Treatment is recommended by a State official (e.g., probation officer, clinical social worker). • Condition of medical parole: Person is released to treatment as a condition of their parole, by the parole board.
+The Contractor must offer appropriate transitional Care Management to persons upon discharge and coordinate and/or arrange for in-plan Medically Necessary Services to be in place after a court order expires.
+The following are examples of criminal court-ordered service that must be provided in totality as a Covered Service: • Bail ordered: Treatment is prescribed as a condition of bail/bond by the court. • Condition of parole: Treatment is prescribed as a condition of parole by the parole board. • Condition of probation: Treatment is prescribed as a condition of probation • Recommendation by a probation State official: Treatment is recommended by a State official (e.g., probation officer, clinical social worker). • Condition of medical parole: Person is released to treatment as a condition of their parole, by the parole board.